InterCaribbean Twin Otter airplane

 Getting to South Caicos

-South Caicos is a bit more remote than the other main islands in the Turks and Caicos, as the island is separated from the Turks Islands by the twenty-mile wide Turks Island Passage, and is bordered on the western side by the uninhabited East Caicos and the sparsely populated Middle Caicos.
-Flights are currently offered to South Caicos from both Providenciales and Grand Turk, and a passenger ferry service runs from Providenciales as well.
+South Caicos is a bit more remote than the other main islands in the Turks and Caicos, as the island is separated from the Turks Islands by the 20-mile-wide (32 km) Turks Islands Passage and is bordered on the western side by uninhabited East Caicos and sparsely populated Middle Caicos.

-Once on South Caicos, the larger resorts typically provide complimentary transits to their properties.
+Once on South Caicos, the larger resorts typically provide complimentary transit to their properties.
 Car rentals are also available on South Caicos.

 Ferry Service